xlighting2017/Actions-Openwrt/README.md

 ## Compile and release cycle:

-- Compile: scheduled everyday (will change later)
+- Compile: scheduled **everyday** (will change later to be triggered by upstream code commit)
   - keep workflow runs for 7 days
   - and last 2 runs older than 7 days will be kept too

-- Release: only keep latest 2 releases
+- Release: only keep latest 3 releases

 ## Credits